Faculty of Economics and Administrative Sciences

 It is aimed for students to be able to make simple sentences while expressing themselves.
 Speaking, writing, listening, and reading skills are reinforced by using the necessary materials and information to maximize student participation in the classroom environment.
 At the same time, it is aimed for the student to be able to use daily, simple conversations through dialogue in the classroom where the speaking environment is prepared.

-FLS-304 Second Foreign Language II (Spanish)
+FLR-304 Second Foreign Language II (Russian)

 MAN-310 Financial Management